 When you're making an investment in something as precious as this, you should ask for a grading report.

-Natural and lab diamonds have thermal conductivity properties that differentiate them from cubic zirconia with a handheld diamond tester.
-Some lab diamonds, along with some natural colored diamonds, may be mistakenly identified as moissanites when using certain diamond testers due to similarity in their electrical conductivity.
+Natural and lab-created diamonds have thermal conductivity properties that differentiate them from cubic zirconia with a handheld diamond tester.
+Some lab-created diamonds, along with some natural colored diamonds, may be mistakenly identified as moissanites when using certain diamond testers due to similarity in their electrical conductivity.
 However, gemologists can typically distinguish between diamond and moissanite due to their differing refractive properties, with moissanites being double refractive and diamonds being single refractive.